 Les Hutchinson Chairman

-Les Hutchinson, is currently Chief Operating Officer of the Masonic Charitable Foundation (MCF), a post he has held since December 2015.
-Prior to this appointment, he was Chief Executive of the Royal Masonic Trust for Girls and Boys (RMTGB), a post which he held for over eight years.
+Les Hutchinson, is currently Chief Executive of the Masonic Charitable Foundation (MCF), a post he has held since September 2020.
+Prior to this appointment, he was Chief Operating Officer, MCF and before that Chief Executive of the Royal Masonic Trust for Girls and Boys (RMTGB), a post which he held for over eight years.
 The MCF took over the responsibilities of the RMTGB and the other three main Masonic Charities in April 2016.

 Iain retired from Shell International Petroleum in 2013 after some 37 years in oil trading, supply chain management and business process redesign.
 He is a trustee of Kidney Research UK and is also involved with other local voluntary organisations.